iqtheengineer/terraform-docker-project/README.md

 ## Getting Started
 These are instructions for Windows Users.
 To gather instruction for other OS please visit https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started

-WINDOWS - To get started you would want to make sure you have the following utlities installed:
+WINDOWS - To get started you would want to make sure you have the following utlities installed: <br><br>

-Terraform
+- Terraform
-Docker
+- Docker
-WSL2
+- WSL2